-The network of Baltic Sea Protected Areas (BSPAs) includes 78 officially notified and designated sites, established according to HELCOM Recommendation 15/5.
-About two thirds of these BSPA sites have a management plan or a management plan is under preparation.
+The network of Baltic Sea Protected Areas (BSPAs) includes 86 officially notified and designated sites, established according to HELCOM Recommendation 15/5.
+About one fifth of the BSPAs have a management plan and one third of the sites have a management plan under preparation.
 HELCOM has also identified important new sites as potential candidates for future BSPAs.
 In addition to the BSPAs a number of other protected areas have been established in the Baltic Sea including Natura 2000 sites required by the EU Habitats and Birds Directives and Emerald sites launched by the Council of Europe.
-Further, many of the important bird areas outside these networks are protected by national legislation.
-Note that Contracting Parties can notify their Natura 2000 and Emerald sites as BSPAs without any additional measures.
+Further, many of the Important Bird Areas outside these networks are protected by national legislation.
+Note that Contracting Parties can designate their Natura 2000 and Emerald sites as BSPAs without any additional measures.

 The 2003 joint HELCOM/OSPAR Ministerial Meeting reaffirmed commitments to establish a network of well managed marine protected areas (MPAs) by 2010.
-This network should be ecologically coherent together with the Natura 2000 network.
 HELCOM and OSPAR have adopted in 2003 a joint Work Programme to ensure that this work is done consistently across their maritime areas.
-HELCOM has adopted main criteria for evaluation of the ecological coherence of the BSPA network, a complete assessment will be conducted during the next few years.
+HELCOM has adopted main criteria for evaluation of the ecological coherence of the BSPA network, a complete assessment will be conducted by 2009.